chat-sdk/chat-sdk-android/README.md

 Copy the `permission.MAPS_RECEIVE` declared in the **app** manifest.
 Notice that you need to replace `com.braunster` with your package name.

-After that, you will need to add you API key in the manifest.
+After that, you will need to add your API key in the manifest.
 After that Google Play services are added as a dependency by the SDK.
-Once you have your api key, just past it in the manifest.
+Once you have your api key, just paste it in the manifest.
 Notice that you will have to sign you app to get the key.

 ```
 <!-- Google Maps Metadata-->